-The use of VR to determine specific judgment calls is approved for use at events where there is Electronic Line Calling ("ELC") and the VR system has been approved by ATP.
+The use of VR to determine specific judgment calls is required at all ATP Masters 1000 events on all match courts.
+For all other tournament categories, the use of VR is approved for events where ELC is in place and the VR system has been approved by ATP.